mhastu/bitlocksolver/README.md

 A solver for the awesome puzzle game [Block in the Lock](https://store.steampowered.com/app/1138990/Block_in_the_Lock/) (formerly known as B.i.t.Lock).

 Currently supported blocks:
-- 26 types of game tiles
+- 26 types of game tiles (13 normal, 13 reverse moving)
 - movable destroyer game tile
 - obstacle/wall
 - destroyer